-Teresa Drews, chair of the piano department at the Wisconsin Conservatory of Music, is excited to be returning for a second summer at the Washington Island Music Festival.
+Teresa Drews, chair of the piano department at the Wisconsin Conservatory of Music, is excited to spend her 5th summer as a festival musician in 2014.
 An active performer in the Milwaukee area, she often collaborates with WCM faculty and fellow Washington Island Ensemble members.
 Ms. Drews received a B.M. degree, with honors, from Northwestern University and a M.M. degree from the Peabody Conservatory of Music.
 She has studied with Sylvia Wang, Ann Schein and Seth Knopp and performed in master classes by David Burge and Menahem Pressler.
-A committed music educator, Ms. Drews maintains a large piano studio, has taught general music and piano at several Milwaukee area schools and currently serves as staff accompanist at Alverno College.
+A committed music educator, Ms. Drews maintains a large piano studio and has taught general music and piano at several Milwaukee area schools.

 Julian Hagen, fourth generation Islander, was raised in a musical family during a magical, musical time here on the Island.
 Songwriter, singer and all-around musician, this popular Island entertainer knows how to draw his audience in with his delightful, Island-flavored music and his warm sense of humor.
 Julian performs often with his multi-generational family and Door County friends in the area and elsewhere.
 He has his own recordings of originals mixed with covers and has been part of recording compilations with other artists.

 A Washington Island native, she brings her own special charm and is a favorite performer, whether it be at the Red Barn, in an Island Players production, singing at Trinity Lutheran Church as cantor or in choir, or teaming up with friend and fellow Islander Dan Hansen at the TPAC.
 Cindra is an active community member and has served on numerous local boards and committees, in addition to working full-time at the Sievers School of Fiber Arts.

 Stefanie Jacob, pianist, made her solo debut with the Boston Pops at age 17 and her Carnegie Recital Hall debut in 1984.
 An avid chamber musician, she was twice awarded second prize at the Fischoff National Chamber Music Competition and was awarded Indiana University’s Leo Weiner Prize for Chamber Music.
 Ms. Jacob has performed as soloist with the Milwaukee Symphony Orchestra, the Milwaukee Chamber Orchestra, and the Waukesha Symphony.
 She has twice appeared as a collaborating artist on Milwaukee’s nationally recognized Artist Series at the Pabst and has performed on WFMT-Chicago’s nationally broadcast Dame Myra Hess Series.
 She has recorded for the Arundax, CRI, Fleur de Son, and the Wisconsin Conservatory of Music labels.
 A graduate of Harvard and Indiana Universities, Ms. Jacob taught at the University of Tampa, and is currently a member of the faculty of the Wisconsin Conservatory of Music, where she is a member of the resident Prometheus Trio with Scott Tisdel and Tim Klabunde.
 She also performs as the Duo Coriolan with husband Scott, and as the Duo Cosi with violinist Susan Waterbury.

-Violinist Timothy Klabunde has been a member of the Milwaukee Symphony Orchestra since 1980.
-He has played in both first and second violin sections and is currently Assistant Principal Second Violin under Edo deWaart.
-Mr. Klabunde studied violin and chamber music with Leonard Sorkin, Abram Loft, Bernard Zaslav and George Sopkin, members of the Fine Arts Quartet at the University of Wisconsin-Milwaukee.
-He has appeared as violin soloist with the Milwaukee Symphony Orchestra, the Milwaukee Chamber Orchestra and the Manitowoc Symphony.
-Mr. Klabunde performed at the Festival de Belles Artes in San Miguel, Mexico and the Fourth Annual International String Quartet Competition in Evian, France.
-He has been heard on live broadcasts for WFMT Chicago’s Dame Myra Hess Series and Wisconsin Public Radio’s Sunday Afternoon at Chazen.
-Since 2004, Mr. Klabunde has appeared at the Washington Island Music Festival.
-He has also recorded for many television, radio and stage productions as well as with individual artists.
-Mr. Klabunde is a member of the Prometheus Trio at the Wisconsin Conservatory of Music.
+Since 1980, Timothy Klabunde has performed withthe Milwaukee Symphony Orchestra where he is currently Assistant Principal Second Violin under Edo de Waart.
+Mr. Klabunde studied violin with Leonard Sorkin, Abram Loft, and chamber music with Bernard Zaslav and George Sopkin, members of the Fine Arts Quartet at the University of Wisconsin-Milwaukee.
+Tim has appeared as violin soloist with the Milwaukee Symphony Orchestra, the Milwaukee Chamber Orchestra and the Manitowoc Symphony.
+He also performed at the Festival de Belles Artes in San Miguel, Mexico and the Fourth Annual International String Quartet Competition in Evian, France.
+Since 2004, Tim has appeared at the Washington Island Music Festival.
+He has also recorded for many television, radio and stage productions.
+Mr. Klabunde performed for ten years with the Prometheus Trio at the Wisconsin Conservatory of Music.

 Catherine McGinn, double bass, was a student of Lawrence Hurst at the University of Michigan where she received her Bachelor of Music degree in performance.
 Upon graduation, she joined the Milwaukee Symphony Orchestra as a member of the bass section.
 During her tenure with that orchestra, Catherine has performed with the Peninsula Music Festival in Door County, served as Principal Bass of the Milwaukee Chamber Orchestra, and is a founding member of the Bach Babes.
 In addition, she was a lecturer in Double Bass at Lawrence University for five years, an Adjunct Professor of Double Bass at the University of Wisconsin-Milwaukee for five years, and is currently an Adjunct Professor at Cardinal Stritch University.